 The Guam Housing and Urban Renewal Authority is a Section 8 Public Housing Agency in Sinajana, Guam.

-As of March 31st, 2016 the Guam Housing and Urban Renewal Authority manages 2,392 active Housing Choice Vouchers.
+As of the most recent VMS report, Guam Housing and Urban Renewal Authority manages 2,344 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 9% having issued approximately 270 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 20 months on the waiting list1.